 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white-to-almost-white, film-coated, oval-shaped tablet, scored on each side, engraved "A250" on one side, contains azithromycin dihydrate equivalent to 250 mg azithromycin.
+Each white-to-almost-white, film-coated, oval-shaped tablet, scored on each side, engraved "A250" on one side, contains azithromycin dihydrate equivalent to 250 mg of azithromycin.
 Nonmedicinal ingredients: cellulose microcrystalline, colloidal anhydrous silica, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, maize starch, polyethylene glycol, sodium lauryl sulfate, sodium starch glycolate, and titanium dioxide.

 How should I use this medication?